 Language Features

-Qingkuai does not have complex syntax extensions built into the compiler.
-Instead, it provides rich language feature support through a Language Server based on the LSP (Language Server Protocol).
-These features include type inference, intelligent completion, error hints, quick navigation, semantic highlighting, etc., covering framework features such as component properties, slots, scoped styles, directive systems, and reference passing.
-With LSP, qingkuai significantly enhances development experience and type safety while maintaining simple syntax.
+Qingkuai does not rely on complex syntax extensions in the compiler.
+Instead, it provides rich language features through an LSP-based language service.
+These features include type inference, intelligent completion, diagnostics, code navigation, and semantic highlighting, covering framework capabilities such as component attributes, slots, scoped styles, directives, and reference attributes.
+With LSP, Qingkuai keeps syntax simple while significantly improving development experience and type safety.

 IDE Extensions